saliaku/project-doc/content/_index.md

 ---

 Welcome to the documentation page of our final year project!
 This project centers on developing an adaptive e-learning framework tailored to support the diverse needs of neurodiverse learners.
 By leveraging advanced machine learning techniques, it aims to offer personalized and inclusive learning experiences.
-The framework has been prototyped using Moodle, and this documentation outlines the complete process behind its implementation.
+The framework has been prototyped using Moodle, and this documentation is intended to guide others in replicating the system from setup to implementation.

 ## Key Features
 - Personalized learning paths using **Genetic Algorithms (GA)**